-But if you haven’t got time for hunting, they’re also found in captivity – at the Celebrity Tree Park at the edge of Lily Creek Lagoon.
-And although I couldn’t find a tree dedicated to Red Nomad OZ, I’m sure it’s just a matter of time!
+But if you haven’t got time for hunting, they’re also found in captivity – at the Kununurra Celebrity Tree Park at the edge of Lily Creek Lagoon.
+And although I couldn’t find a celebrity tree dedicated to Red Nomad OZ amongst those for notables such as John Farnham and Princess Anne, I’m sure it’s just a matter of time!

 5 Lily Creek Lagoon and the Sleeping Buddha

-Like its giant friend Lake Argyle, Lily Creek Lagoon isn’t natural.
-But it’s an awesome backdrop to a rock formation that looks (supposedly) like a Sleeping Buddha from Celebrity Tree Park; and (even more supposedly) an Elephant’s head from Zebra Rock Gallery’s vantage point just down the road.
+Like its giant friend Lake Argyle, Lily Creek Lagoon on the outskirts of Kununurra isn’t natural.
+But it’s an awesome backdrop to a rock formation that looks (supposedly) like a Sleeping Buddha from the Celebrity Tree Park; and (even more supposedly) an Elephant’s head from the Zebra Rock Gallery’s vantage point just down the road.

 It’s also a wildlife hotspot.

-Of course it’s a helluva lot easier to go wildlife spotting on Lily Creek Lagoon when you’re staying right on its banks.
+Of course it’s a helluva lot easier to go wildlife spotting on Lily Creek Lagoon when you’re camping right on its banks at the Lakeside Resort Caravan Park campground like we were.
 By day, watch a variety of bird-life on and around the lagoon, including Comb-crested Jacana, also called the ‘Jesus bird’, hopping around on the lily pads; and the Crimson Finches hopping around on the banks – and at our campsite.

 Sunset brings the Sleeping Buddha to life – at least as much as is possible for a reclining figure – and the Lagoon dramatically reflects the sky’s RED glow.

-But the night belongs to the crocodiles … take a torch and watch the RED glow glinting from their eyes if you dare!
+But the night belongs to those crocodiles … take a torch and watch the RED glow glinting from their eyes if you dare!

 6 Mirima National Park